flxw/flxw.github.io/_app/_pages/cv.md

 - Drive the development of enterprise-readiness features such as just-in-time user onboarding

 During my time as a PM, I felt that I could deliver more value as a developer.
-Hence I switched roles but stayed on the same team.My
+Hence I switched roles but stayed on the same team.

 **04/2018 - 09/2018 - Master's Project @ [HPI](https://hpi.de)**\\
 *React, SAP HANA, BPMN, Interviewing, Process Mapping*